Nixon120/F5_loadBalancer/README.md

 git clone https://github.com/dudesweet/f5_terraform.git
 ```

 Navigate to directory "Demo-1" or "Demo-2" depending on your requirements.
-This is example we will navigate to Demo-1 directory
+For this example we will navigate to Demo-1 directory
 ```shell
 cd f5-eks-demo/Demo-1
 ```